AVES

 Research

-In this research we evaluated a novel method of multimedia retrieval that incorporates relevance feedback using concept detector weight calibration.
-The method proposed in this research (AVES) is based on work by Rocchio.
+In this research, when I was interning at TNO, we evaluated a novel method of multimedia retrieval that incorporates relevance feedback using concept detector weight calibration.
+The method proposed in this research is based on work by Rocchio.
 Rocchio has been proven to be a strong method of relevance feedback for text-retrieval and we believe the application for multimedia retrieval purposes is promising and worth investigating.
 We simulated user relevance feedback (optimal-, pseudo-, and random-relevance feedback) to evaluate the model's performance.
 We also evaluated the model's performance using human relevance feedback.
 Retrieval without relevance feedback is taken as a baseline, and the well-performing RS method is used for comparison.
 Giacinto and Roli introduced this method - that takes into account not only a document's relevance towards the other documents, which is usually considered, but also its irrelevance.
-The formula they utilize of a document's relevance takes the inverse of a documents distance to the nearest relevant document over the distance to the nearest irrelevant document (see Equation 1.1 below).
+The formula they utilize of a document's relevance takes the inverse of a documents distance to the nearest relevant document over the distance to the nearest irrelevant document (see Equation 1 below).
 This score, named relevance score (RS), is then used as ranking measure.

 Implementation

-The current implementation has been dubbed AVES (Automatic Video Event Search).
-The system is setup as a Python app using Flask (a lightweight web framework based on Werkzeug and Jinja2).
+The implementation for the video search engine has been dubbed AVES (Automatic Video Event Search).
+It is setup as a Python app using Flask (a lightweight web framework based on Werkzeug and Jinja2).
 To render the pages it uses Blueprints and a number of small (optimization/minification) tools for static asset preprocessing.
 This is set up as a Gulp pipeline.
 Nunjucks is used as templating engine and SocketIO provides a way for the app to communicate changes to and from the backend quickly over websockets.
+The Figure below provides a schematic overview.
+We will dive into each element of this overview next.

 Initial ranking